Dyst0rti0n/bug_bounty_notes/README.md

 Or you can find targets from Google by searching for *responsible disclosure policy* of a website.
 I recommend to start with responsible disclosure , so there are more chances for acceptance of report.
 And then after an experience, start with Bug Bounty Platform.

 ## Have a Target, Now what?

-If you have chosen your target, then you should start finding the subdomain of the target.

-or we can start with the IP blocks of the targets which we can get from the ASN (some of the websites are mentioned in below)
+If you have chosen your target, then you should start finding the subdomain of the target. or we can start with the IP blocks of the targets which we can get from the ASN (some of the websites are mentioned in below)

 ## Why do we need subdomain?
 Sometimes targeting the main domain is not possible to find bugs which will cause frustration to the beginners.
 Because the top or other researchers are already found and reported the bugs to the target.
-For newbie should start with the other subdomains. (its true that most common vulnerabilities are already reported by the researcher so keep in mind that we have to find a unique target and unique bug.)
+Therefore beginners should start with the other subdomains.

 ## How to find Sub-domains?
 Small list of tools (many more available)
-    Subfinder
+-    Subfinder
-    Amass
+-    Amass
-    Sublist3r
+-    Sublist3r
-    Aquatone
+-    Aquatone
-    Knockpy
+-    Knockpy

 You can also find sub-domain via online recon tools Virustotal ( Use its API in tools)